varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

     The VXID of the varnish transaction.

   VCL_Log:key
-    Output value set by std.log("key:value") in VCL.
+    The value set by std.log("key:value") in VCL.

-  VSL:tag or VSL:tag[field]
+  VSL:tag[field]
     The value of the VSL entry for the given tag.
-If field is specified, only the selected part is shown.
+The field will, if present, treat the log record as a white space separated list of fields, and only the nth part of the record will be matched against.
+Fields start counting at 1.
 Defaults to '-' when the tag is not seen, or when the field is out of bounds.
 If a tag appears several times in a single transaction, only the first occurrence is used.

 SIGNALS
 =======

 SIGHUP
-  Rotate the log file (see -w option)
+  Rotate the log file (see -w option).

 SIGUSR1
-  Flush any outstanding transactions
+  Flush any outstanding transactions.

 NOTES
 =====

 The %r formatter is equivalent to "%m http://%{Host}i%U%q %H".
-This differs from apache's %r behavior.
-For the latter use "%m %U%q %H".
+This differs from apache's %r behavior, equivalent to "%m %U%q %H".

 EXAMPLE
 =======